jooniku/tsoha/README.md

 * Users can create new threads
 * Users can view other user's profiles
 * Users can see all threads
+* Users can edit and delete posts

 ## Future application functions

-* Users can edit and delete posts and threads
 * Users can edit and delete their profiles
 * Admin users can delete all posts, but not edit
 * Users can add profile picture